 While the majority our power and hosting arrangements contain fixed power prices, some also contain certain price adjustment mechanisms in case of certain events.
 Furthermore, a portion of our power and hosting arrangements includes merchant power prices, or power prices reflecting market movements.
 Market prices for power, generation capacity and ancillary services, are unpredictable.
+Over the past year, the market prices for power have generally been increasing, driven in part by the price increases in various commodities, including natural gas.
 Depending upon the effectiveness of any price risk management activity undertaken by us, an increase in market prices for power, generation capacity, and ancillary services may adversely affect our business, prospects, financial condition, and operating results.
 Long- and short-term power prices may fluctuate substantially due to a variety of factors outside of our control, including, but not limited to:

-- increases and decreases in generation capacity; - changes in power transmission or fuel transportation capacity constraints or inefficiencies; - volatile weather conditions, particularly unusually hot or mild summers or unusually cold or warm winters; - technological shifts resulting in changes in the demand for power or in patterns of power usage, including the potential development of demand-side management tools, expansion and technological advancements in power storage capability and the development of new fuels or new technologies for the production or storage of power; - federal and state power, market and environmental regulation and legislation; and - changes in capacity prices and capacity markets.
+increases and decreases in generation capacity;

+- changes in power transmission or fuel transportation capacity constraints or inefficiencies; - volatile weather conditions, particularly unusually hot or mild summers or unusually cold or warm winters; - technological shifts resulting in changes in the demand for power or in patterns of power usage, including the potential development of demand-side management tools, expansion and technological advancements in power storage capability and the development of new fuels or new technologies for the production or storage of power; - · federal and state power, market and environmental regulation and legislation; and - changes in capacity prices and capacity markets.